kramkvol/patterns_p1/README.md

 - **Where used:**
   - `ICipherCommand` (interface)
-  - `BaseCipherCommand`, `Encrypt*/Decrypt*Command` classes
+  - `BaseCipherCommand`, `Encrypt*/Decrypt*Command`
   - `RunCipher`, `CommandInvoker`

 - **Why it's necessary:**
-  The Command pattern encapsulates a request (like “encrypt with Vigenère”) as an object.
-This enables:
-    - Delayed execution
-    - Uniform handling of both encryption and decryption
+  The Command pattern turns encryption and decryption actions into objects.
+  This makes the code easier to manage and scale.
+Instead of handling logic in `if-else`, each command does one job:
+  - `EncryptPlayfairCommand` encrypts using Playfair
+  - `DecryptWinstonCommand` decrypts using Winston
+  etc.

-    - Easy extension for new operations (e.g., benchmarking, export) `RunCipher` determines the correct command and passes it to the `CommandInvoker`, which handles execution uniformly.
+  `RunCipher` selects the correct command and passes it to `CommandInvoker`, which runs it.
+  This makes the code cleaner, avoids duplication, and simplifies adding new actions.

 ---

 ### 5. **Singleton Pattern**

 - **Where used:**
   - `ConsoleLogger.Instance`
+  - Also used in `UtilForText.ReadParameter` and `RunConsoleApp()`
+  - `UILogger` (while not a singleton, it's used similarly as one instance per UI)

 - **Why it's necessary:**
-  Logging is a global concern — only one logger should exist in console mode to avoid conflicts.
+  Logging is needed everywhere — in the console, UI, decorators, and utilities.
-  `ConsoleLogger` implements the Singleton pattern to provide a consistent and centralized logging instance across components, especially inside decorators.
+  `ConsoleLogger` uses the Singleton pattern to ensure only one instance exists, and it’s shared across the app.
+  This avoids conflicting outputs and ensures consistent formatting.
+  It’s used in both encryption logic and utility methods like `UtilForText.ReadParameter()`.

 ---